 is made possible through an existing agreement between the state of Washington and the kingdom of Spain.
 We supervise and implement several K-12 education programs that aim to further the understanding of the Spanish language and the Hispanic culture.

-The Center for Spanish Studies and OSPI-sponsored school contest for K–12 students of Spanish language is now open.
-The 2016 theme relates to a quote from Miguel de Cervantes’ master piece, “Don Quijote de la Mancha: Sancho, freedom is one of the most precious gifts that has been bestowed upon human beings.”
-Student artwork, prose, and poetry for each contest should address the theme.
+The 18th Annual Drawing and Literary Contest for K–12 Students of Spanish language closed on February 26.
+The 2016 theme related to a quote from Miguel de Cervantes’ master piece, “Don Quijote de la Mancha: Sancho, freedom is one of the most precious gifts that has been bestowed upon human beings.”
+Student artwork, prose, and poetry for each contest addressed this theme.
+The awards ceremony was held at the University of Washington on May 7.

 Highly-qualified teachers from Spain of both elementary and secondary education